StringerMus/friday-film-club/README.md

 When I scroll up I can see 'The Club' section which provdes me inforamtion on the purpose of the Friday Film Club and how I will benefit by joining.

-When scoll back down, underneath the Easy Steps section there is a button which will take me to the Film page if clicked so I can find out which film the club will be reviewing.

-Underneath the button I can see information on where the Friday Film club meetings take place, at what time and when.
+Underneath the Easy Steps I can see information on where the Friday Film club meetings take place, at what time and when.

 The page finishes with a header to external links on a new tab to the social media pages of the Friday Film Club where I will be able to view the clubs social media pages.
 When I hover over the buttons they change colour to indicate which icon my cursor is on.